 Sedimentation

-Arising from community concerns about sediment in the kanamaluka / Tamar estuary, the Tamar Estuary and Esk Rivers (TEER) Program undertook a comprehensive evaluation of options for sediment management in June 2021.
-The report was prepared and reviewed by a number of authors and peer reviewers with a wide range of expertise in flooding, engineering, dredging, contaminated waste, legislation, environmental science, estuarine ecology, economics and environmental modelling.
-It includes a review of the natural processes influencing sedimentation, the ecosystem function of mudflats, and the history of sediment management.
-Access the full report and a series of 13 fact sheets that have been created to summarise the report findings.
+Arising from community concerns about sediment in the Kanamaluka / Tamar estuary, the TEER Program undertook a comprehensive evaluation of options for sediment management in June 2021.
+The report was prepared by a wide range of scientific, industry, and policy experts.
+It includes a review of the natural processes influencing sedimentation, the function of mudflats, and the history of sediment management.

 Background

-Early accounts of the kanamaluka / Tamar estuary describe the waterway upstream of Tamar Island as “very shallow with broad mud banks” and “only for small craft”.
-The naturally shallow and narrow channel led to community concern about the navigability of the estuary, resulting in a petition to the Governor in the early 1830’s to address the issue.
-Extensive dredging campaigns began in the 1890’s and continued through until 1965 to allow larger ships to navigate to Kings Wharf in the upper estuary.
-Despite these efforts to reduce sediment, letters to the editor concerning the mudflats have featured in the Examiner for more than 100 years.
+Early accounts of the Kanamaluka / Tamar estuary describe the waterway upstream of Tamar Island as “very shallow with broad mud banks” and “only for small craft”.
+The naturally shallow and narrow channel led to community concerns about the navigability of the estuary, resulting in a petition to the Governor in the early 1830s to address the issue.
+Extensive dredging campaigns began in the 1890s and continued through until 1965 to allow larger ships to navigate to Kings Wharf in the upper estuary.
+Despite these efforts to reduce sediment, letters to the editor concerning the mudflats have featured in the Examiner newspaper for more than 100 years.
 Each time dredging activities ceased, sediment rapidly returned as the estuary reverted to a more natural state.

 Environment, flooding and aesthetics;